This guide to education in France, from primary school to higher education, will help you enroll your child into the French education system.

 Many schools have a fee-based childcare system, service de puériculture, available before and after school and during vacations.
 These services, as well as la cantine, must be signed up for separately and fees are often means-tested.

-Students, even younger children, are expected to do homework most evenings – older pupils can have two or more hours every day.
+Students have homework most evenings – older pupils can have two or more hours every day.

 How to register your child into a French school

 If you are enrolling your child in a public school for the first time, contact the service des écoles at your local mairie or arrondissement.
 Children generally attend the school near their place of residence.
 In Paris, a child six or more who does not speak French may be sent by the local town hall to a school where French-language courses for beginners are available, if available.